 An EYPUK National Session is built around facilitating the development of participants’ academic and personal skills.
 It develops their awareness of European issues and fosters an education of EU processes and institutions through its topics and themes, whilst facilitating critical thinking.
 By working closely with new people from a range of backgrounds from across the UK, it gives participants the opportunity to develop cultural awareness and their ability to listen to and work with different perspectives and opinions.
 It also fosters the development of important personal skills such as public speaking, teamwork and confidence.

-EYPUK National Sessions are organised often by a pair of EYPUK alumni, who will benefit from the fantastic opportunity to develop a wide range of project management skills.
-These alumni will have experience of participating in EYPUK Sessions as delegates, and may have been to EYP Sessions abroad as well.
+EYPUK National Sessions are organised often by a pair of EYPUK members, who will benefit from the fantastic opportunity to develop a wide range of project management skills.
+These members will have experience of participating in EYPUK Sessions as delegates, and may have been to EYP Sessions abroad as well.
 They in turn will be supported by a wider officials team from across the UK and Europe, who will either apply when the Call for Officials is released (typically a few months prior to the session taking place) or be invited to contribute to the Session.